p-ranav/tabulate/README.md

 ## Range-based Iteration

-`tabulate` supports range-based iteration on tables, rows, and columns.
+Hand-picking and formatting cells using `operator[]` gets tedious very quickly.
+To ease this, `tabulate` supports range-based iteration on tables, rows, and columns.
+Quickly iterate over rows and columns to format cells.

 ```cpp
 #include <tabulate/table.hpp>